5 Ideas for Preventing Teacher Burnout Amid a Pandemic

 “A lot of teachers become very disillusioned and frustrated with the mandates that are placed on them, whether they be testing mandates, the number of trainings, or the number of certificates that they have to hold.
 Or, the idea that your pay is going to be connected to test scores. … And when all of this is tied to politics in some way, whether it be mandates or laws that are passed, that can be very frustrating, and it becomes very disillusioning,” she says.

 But Dr. Smith says that despite the challenges, there is the hope of keeping good teachers.
 Her decades-deep experience is proof.
 The accomplished educator has held leadership roles in a variety of K–12 settings and at several universities.
-As a senior faculty member at Walden, she teaches a variety of courses in The Richard W. Riley College of Education and Leadership and has served on many committees and projects.
+As a senior faculty member at Walden, she teaches a variety of courses in The Richard W. Riley College of Education and Human Sciences and has served on many committees and projects.

 “I’m entering my 30th year of classroom teaching, and I’ve taught at the college level for a very long time as well.
 It does give me some interesting perspective because I’m still in that K–12 environment, but I’m also working with teachers from all over the country.
 So I’m getting these peeks into other people’s experiences as well,” she says.

 Drawing on that knowledge, Dr. Smith offers these five ideas educators can use to help keep them from becoming teacher burnout statistics: